Morsoravidae: Description

 Common to the Morsoravidae is a distinctive morphology of the tarsometatarsus.
 The trochlea of the second and fourth metatarsals are distinct, and the fourth metatarsal trochlea is slanted in a way that strongly suggests that morsoravids were at least facultatively zygodactyl.
 The second metatarsal trochlea is characterised by large size (compared to Psittacopedidae and Zygodactylidae) and a cylindrical shape that allows little rotational movement of the toe.
 These adaptations are thought to improve these birds' climbing ability.

 One morsoravid, a 47-million year old specimen of Pumiliornis tesselatus, has been found with pollen grains in its gut, indicating at least some level of nectarivory.
 Another morsoravid, Sororavis solitarius, is similar to mousebirds in details of the legs, suggesting that it could have been able to hang off of branches to reach food items.

 Distribution

-Although the named species of Morsoravidae are all known from European sites only, there is evidence that they also lived in North America in the early Eocene.
-A skeleton found from the Green River Formation in the United States is closely related to Morsoravis and Sororavis.
+Although most of the named species of Morsoravidae are known from European sites, Consoravis was discovered in the Green River Formation in the United States.
 Other morsoravids are known from the Fur Formation of Denmark, the Messel Pit in Germany, and the London Clay of England.